• Join the Club!

 What my challenge will look like this year…

-I’ve been doing this every January for a dozen years.
-Each year takes a slightly different turn because each year my family has grown and changed.
+I’ve been doing this every January for over a dozen years.
+Each year takes a slightly different turn because each year my family has grown and changed — in age as well as food preferences and restrictions.

 Here are some of the circumstances we’re working with:

-• There are currently seven of us in our household, six omnivores and one who prefers to eat vegan.
+• There are currently seven of us in our household, six omnivores and one who is in the process of a full diagnosis for celiac disease.
+One of my daughters has a life-threatening peanut and walnut allergy that we accommodate for.

-Of course, I hope we all recognize what a blessing it is to have excess food and that it’s a “good” problem to have when we have so much food we need to spend a month using it up.
+Of course, I recognize what a blessing it is to have excess food and that it’s a “good” problem to have when we have so much food we need to spend a month using it up.
+Here’s to using it up and clearing the kitchen clutter.

 takeout burgers, fries, and drinks